 If you complete unpaid internships and placements as part of your program, you won’t need a work permit and the hours won’t contribute to your weekly limit.

-What to do if your Austrian visa is rejected
+What to do if your student visa is denied

-Unfortunately, there’s no guarantee that your appeal will be successful and it can take a further 12 months for you to receive a second decision.
+Unfortunately, there’s no guarantee that your appeal will be successful, but it’s still worth a shot.
+It’s worth remembering that it can take a further 12 months for you to receive a second decision.